eataburger/webtest/README.md

 After downloading and installing XAMPP I recommend creating the email database first.
 After launching Apache and MySQL modules in the control panel, opening `localhost/phpmyadmin/` on any browser should be possible.
 Visiting the SQL tab and copying the code below will create the database and list.
-Afterward, the website files should be placed in the installation location of XAMPP in the htdocs folder.
+Afterward, the website files should downloaded and extracted to the installation location of XAMPP in the htdocs folder.
-Running the website from the browser at `localhost/Magebit/main.html` is now possible.
+Running the website from the browser at `localhost/webtest-main/main.html` is now possible.
-To open the email list table, go to `localhost/Magebit/email_list.php`
+To open the email list table, go to `localhost/webtest-main/email_list.php`

 ## Code for creating the email list database and table